celinval/snapcrab/README.md

 - Support unit tests (`#[test]` functions) without full compilation
 - Target Linux x86-64 initially

+As a developer of `rustc_public`, I plan to also use this experiment for:

+- Identifying gaps in the `rustc_public` APIs
+- Serve as a practical example of using `rustc_public` APIs for building Rust tooling

 ## Current Status

 Early development phase.
 Starting with a limited subset of Rust syntax to evaluate project feasibility: